andremsalisep/devops-24-25-1241899/CA1/README.md

 Even tho it was included in a later fix, the development notes will consider it as being integrated at same time as JobYears.

 #### Part 1.1: Developing in Master Branch

+##### Part 1.1 Goals
+-   Create CA1/part1 directory and copy the Basic folder from example repository into the new folder.
+-   Add a JobYears (integer) field to the application.
+-   Add support for the new field.
+-   Add unit tests for testing the creation of Employees and the validation of their attributes (for instance, no null/empty values).
+-   Debug the server and client parts of the solution.
+-   Once the new feature is completed (and tested) commit and push with a new tag (v1.2.0).
+-   At the end of the assignment mark the repository with the tag ca1-part1.1.

+##### Part 1.1 Development

 1. **Adding JobYears to Atributes:**